 - 1. Remove the key - 2.
 Turn the steering wheel slightly to the left or right until the lock engages.
 An alarm goes off if the key remains in the ignition after opening the driver's door.
-Interlock for automatic transmission with Steptronic: The ignition key cannot be turned to position 0 and removed until the selector lever is in position P. Steering unlocked Individual electrical accessories are ready for operation.
+Interlock for automatic transmission with Steptronic: To turn the key back to the 0 position or to remove it, first move the selector lever to position P. Steering unlocked Individual electrical accessories are ready for operation.
 You will find that it is often easier to turn the ignition key from position 0 to position 1 when you move the steering wheel slightly to help disengage the lock.
 Ignition switched on All electrical accessories are ready for operation.
-Starting the engine Vehicles with manual transmission: Step on the clutch when starting the vehicle.
-A lockout prevents the engine from starting if the clutch is not depressed.◀ Do not allow the engine to run in enclosed spaces.
+Starting the engine Vehicles with manual transmission: step on the clutch when starting the vehicle.
+A lockout prevents the engine from starting if the clutch is not depressed.◀ Do not allow the engine to run in / : \ enclosed spaces.
 Breathing the noxious exhaust gases can lead to unconsciousness and death.
 The exhaust gases contain carbon monoxide. an odorless and colorless, but highly toxic gas.
 Do not leave the vehicle unattended with the engine running.
 This is a safety hazard.
-Before getting out of the vehicle with the STARTING THE ENGINE engine running, put the transmission in idle or position P, and apply the parking brake.
+Before getting out of the vehicle with the engine running, put the transmission in idle or position P, and apply the parking brake.
 If you fail to do this, the vehicle could move.
-Do not let the engine warm up with the vehicle at a standstill.
+STARTING THE ENGINE Do not let the engine warm up with the vehicle at a standstill.
 Move off immediately at a moderate engine speed.

 Do not stop the starting procedure too early, and do not continue it for more than approx. 20 seconds.
 Release the ignition key immediately when the engine starts.

 Extended starting attempts, characterized by excessively frequent or long periods with the starter engaged, can lead to damage in the catalytic converter.◀

-DATA

 STARTING THE ENGINE

 Manual transmission

 - 1. Engage the parking brake

 - 2. Gearshift lever in idle position

 - 3. Depress the clutch

 - 4. Start the engine.